andrewpollack/flame-war/README.md

-## Description
+## Description ✍
 Ever seen a thread on Reddit where two+ people are fighting in the comments?
 I have, and I've always been curious to visualize the depth of their conversations.
 No, not the depth-content, but the literal "how long are these people fighting...".

-This is where `flame-war` will come in handy!
-The idea is simple: you feed in a Reddit post URL, and receive a [flame graph](https://www.brendangregg.com/flamegraphs.html) output visualizing the stack of the comments.
+This is where `flame-war` comes in handy!
+The idea is simple: you feed in a Reddit post URL, and receive a [flame graph](https://www.brendangregg.com/flamegraphs.html) visualizing the stack of the comments.

-Note: For [crate.io](https://crates.io/crates/flame-war), the fully implemented version will begin with the **1.0** release.
-Until then, I hope you enjoy the process :]
+**Note:** For [crate.io](https://crates.io/crates/flame-war), the fully implemented version will begin with the **1.0** release.
+Until then, I hope you enjoy the process 😊

-## Motivation
+## Motivation 💪
 I love flame graphs.
 Since starting to use them for profiling CPUs, I've been curious to see other mediums they can be used in.
-Additionally, I've been wanting to practice more writing code in [Rust🦀](https://www.rust-lang.org/).
-So why not combine both into one fun project?
+Additionally, I've been wanting to practice more writing code in [Rust🦀](https://www.rust-lang.org/), as well as work on my general SWE practices.
+So why not combine all into one fun project?

-## Timeline/Strategy
+## Timeline/Strategy 🔃
 - Finish implementing [`perf` flame graph implementation in Rust](https://github.com/andrewpollack/blaze)
     - Helps form baseline of flame graph generation
 - Investigate [Reddit API](https://www.reddit.com/dev/api/) to formulate way to convert URL --> information about comments